mateus-earth/website/blog/26-Jun-2020-Game-Boy-Adventures.md

 ## El Jamon Volador

-When I was in Portugal, me and my friend [monty]() atteneded a retro conference in the lovely city of Lourinhã, when I had the opportunity to buy an Game Boy Advanced SP for a very, very good price.
+When I was in Portugal, me and my friend [monty](https://montyontherun.itch.io/) and Livia attended a retro conference in the lovely city of Lourinhã, when I had the opportunity to buy an Game Boy Advanced SP for a very, very good price.

 Back then I was excited with the device again and decided to start